Target for Tonight: Popular culture

+"Allo Allo!"

 The January 1987 episode of 'Allo 'Allo!, "Pretty Maids All In A Row", contains a scene where the rescue of two British airmen by plane is hampered by the fact that all spare British aircraft are currently being used for a movie named F For Freddie.

+The World at War

 Scenes from the film were included in the British World War II documentary The World at War, in the episode "Whirlwind".

+The Winds of War

+Novel

-Herman Wouk, in his novel The Winds of War, included a Wellington bomber christened "F for Freddie" in an episode of the story.
-The lead character, American naval captain Victor Henry, flies onboard "F for Freddie" as an observer during a bombing mission over Berlin.
+Herman Wouk, in his novel The Winds of War, included a Wellington bomber coded F-OJ and christened "F for Freddie" in an episode of the story.
+The lead character, American naval captain Victor 'Pug' Henry, flies onboard "F for Freddie" as an observer during a bombing mission over Berlin.
 Wouk's fictional narrative evokes portions of the real "F for Freddie"'s mission log: one of their bombs hits their target squarely and flak damages the plane and injures one of their crew members in the leg (in the novel, the rear gunner rather than the radio operator).
 They have trouble holding altitude but make it back after a long, tense flight over hostile territory.

+Miniseries

+Additionally in episode 4 of the 1983 miniseries, The Winds of War, 'Pug' Henry joins the crew at their operational briefing, where he is introduced to the Wellington's crew members (however the names of each differ from those used in the documentary film being; Flt.
+Lt.
+Killian (pilot), Sgt.
+Johnson (second pilot), Sgt.
+Reynolds (navigator/bomb aimer), Sgt.
+Peters (wireless operator) Sgt.
+Carter (front gunner), Sgt.
+Baden (rear gunner)).
+Prior to take off for the target, "F for Freddie's" navigator, Reynolds, states that; "conditions should be the same skipper as our op to Freihausen" (the fictional target in the Black Forest used in the documentary film).

+Commando Comics

-Commando Comics issue #977 “O-For-Orange” possibly involves a reference to Target For Tonight with the crew of the titular aircraft and the aircraft itself, a Wellington, becoming famous after starring in a propaganda film.
+Commando Comics issue #977 "O-For-Orange" possibly involves a reference to Target For Tonight with the crew of the titular aircraft and the aircraft itself, a Wellington, becoming famous after starring in a propaganda film.